elanmed/ff.nvim/README.md

 ---

+## `ff.nvim` as a backend for another pick

-To use another frontend for `ff.nvim`, the following functions may be useful.
+To use another picker as a frontend for `ff.nvim`, the following functions may be useful.
 When calling `find` directly, there's no need to call any of these.

 ```lua
 vim.keymap.set("n", "<leader>ff", function()